Verifying utility bills

 - The computed value of the invoice number cannot be found in any other captured values on the invoice.

-- The customer account number must be at least six characters long, and it must be found on the invoice.
+- The customer account number, or other field that uniquely identifies the customer, must be at least six characters long, and it must be found on the invoice.